Soundscape Captioning using Sound Affective Quality Network and Large Language Model

-where $\mathbf{V} \mathbf{K}$, and $d_{k}$ is $\mathbf{K}$'s dimension.
-Its essence is using the similarity between $\mathbf{Q}$ and $\mathbf{K}$ to adjust the information in $\mathbf{V}$, so a more informative $\mathbf{V}$ will lead to better results.
-In \#4, ${x\_m}$ acts as $\mathbf{Q}$ and ${x\_l}$ acts as $\mathbf{K}$, then ${x\_fusion} = A(x\_m, x\_l)$, denoted as $A$\_Q\_Mel, that is, Mel-based representations are used as a query to adjust loudness-based representations, and the output result mainly relies on ${x\_l}$.
-The operation of \#5 is the opposite of \#4, and the output of \#5 mainly relies on ${x\_m}$. \#5 performs better than \#4 on ASC and AEC tasks.
+where $\mathbf{V} \mathbf{K}$, and $d_{k}$ is $\mathbf{K}$'s dimension. \mybluehl{In this case, the similarity between $\mathbf{Q}$ and $\mathbf{K}$ is exploited to adjust the information in $\mathbf{V}$, so a more informative $\mathbf{V}$ can lead to better results.} In \#4, ${\mathbf{M}}$ acts as $\mathbf{Q}$ and ${\mathbf{L}}$ acts as $\mathbf{K}$, Mel-based representations are used as a query to adjust loudness-based representations, and the output result mainly relies on ${\mathbf{L}}$.
+The operation of \#5 is the opposite of \#4, and \#5 performs better than \#4 on ASC and AEC tasks.
 The reason is similar to the Mel-only and loudness-only models in Table \ref{tab:ablation_two_features_ASC_AEC_ISO}.
-Notably, both \#5 and \#6, which use loudness as $\mathbf{Q}$ to modulate Mel-based representations, achieve better performance in regressions of human-perceived AQs. \#6, which concatenates $A(x\_m, x\_l)$ and $A(x\_l, x\_m)$ in \#4 and \#5 together, shows the best result for AQ regressions.
-Overall, the graph-based multiscale embedding fusion SoundAQnet improves ASC and AEC performance, and shows competitive overall performance in regressions of human-perceived AQs.
-The source code of models in Table \ref{tab:SoundAQnet_fusion_method} is available on the \textbf{\textit{homepage}}.
+Notably, both \#5 and \#6, which use loudness as $\mathbf{Q}$ to modulate Mel-based representations, perform better in AQ regressions. \#6, which concatenates $Att()$ in \#4 and \#5, shows the best result for AQ regressions. \mybluehl{\#7 uses the attention feature fusion (AFF) for variable-length audio in contrastive language-audio pretraining (CLAP) \cite{CLAP}.